 Your bruise must be free of cuts, nicks, and stitches.
 Choose a hypoallergenic concealer with a yellow base; the hue offsets blue discoloration.
 But if your bruise is red, you’ll want to use a green concealer.
 If your bruise is brown, you’ll want to use white concealer.
 And if your bruise is yellow, you’ll want to use a lavender-colored concealer.
 Gently apply the concealer to the bruised area and blend.
 Place foundation over the concealer and follow with a translucent powder.
-Then you’re done!
+It's that simple.

 Then, you "makeup" a few tricks

 Used cleverly, cosmetics can draw attention away from facial bruises.
-Here are two techniques that work quite well:
+Here are two techniques to help mask any bruising even further:

 An innovative makeup trick that helps draw attention to other features of your face, highlighting makes imperfections less apparent.
 You can highlight your cheekbones, the inside portion of your eyelids, and the area below your eyebrows with light, shiny powder.